 We woke up to a cool, overcast, windy morning.
 A few of us wandered down to the shore where we were greeted with this view.
 That’s Horseshoe Island in the center of the pan.

-We’d stopped on the way north on Friday and bought four kringles in Racine (prune, prune, prune and prune)*, and that’s what we had for breakfast.
+We’d stopped on the way north on Friday and bought four kringles in Racine, and that’s what we had for breakfast.

 We then went for a stroll through the woods, pushing over trees as we went.